|Position:||Assistant Head Coach|

-Trooper Taylor, a 23-year coaching veteran at the NCAA FBS level who helped lead Auburn to a 2011 BCS National Championship, is in his third year as Arkansas State’s cornerbacks coach and begins his first with the Red Wolves since being elevated to the position of assistant head coach.
+Trooper Taylor, a 24-year coaching veteran at the NCAA FBS level who helped lead Auburn to a 2011 BCS National Championship, is in his fourth year as Arkansas State's cornerbacks coach and begins his second with the Red Wolves since being elevated to the position of assistant head coach.

-Taylor’s first two seasons at A-State saw him help lead the Red Wolves to 16 victories, back-to-back bowl game appearances and a 2015 Sun Belt Conference championship.
+Taylor's first three seasons at A-State saw him help lead the Red Wolves to 24 victories, a trio of bowl game appearances and back-to-back Sun Belt Conference championships in 2015 and 2016.

 His cornerbacks were responsible for nine interceptions and 20 pass break-ups during the 2015 season that saw the Red Wolves' defense rank first in the nation in both interceptions (26) and defensive touchdowns (8), second in turnovers gained (34) and 21st in pass completion percentage defense.
 He tutored senior corner Rocky Hayes, who was named First Team All-Sun Belt Conference after recording six interceptions that tied the second most in the league.